 Fill at least half your plate with vegetables, and eat slowly so you’ll be less likely to make too many trips back to the buffet stations.

-Tip: Choose a table away from the buffet to eat your meal, or sit facing away from it.
+Tip: Choose a table away from the buffet to eat your meal, or sit facing the water.
 You’ll be less tempted to go up for more if you’re not looking right at the food.

 Even if you’re not a big dessert eater at home, you’ll likely be tempted to try some sweet treats on your cruise vacation.
 Cruise lines go all out with their desserts and they can be simply amazing.